adrianlzt/cerebro/devops/ansible/bucles.md

     - /playbooks/files/fooapp/*
   # When using a relative path with with_fileglob in a role, Ansible resolves the path relative to the roles/<rolename>/files directory.

+Si queremos usar with_fileglob con templates:
+  with_fileglob:
+  ¦ - ../templates/*

 # Chequea un comando hasta que devuelve la cadena que queremos
 # Si al quinto intento falla, falla la task